 There are a variety of technical explorations and improvements that could benefit the stock assessment models and ensemble framework.
-Although larger changes, such as the new data sets and refinements to the models presented in this document, naturally fit into the period full assessment analyses, incremental changes may be possible during updated assessments when and if new data or methods become available.
-Specifically, development is intended to occur in time for initial SRB review (generally in June), with only refinements made for final review (October), such that untested approaches are not being implemented during the annual stock assessment itself.
+Larger changes (such as entirely new data sets) naturally fit into full assessment analyses; however, incremental changes may be possible during updated assessments when and if new information or methods become available.
+Specifically, development is intended to occur in time for initial SRB review (generally in June), with primarily only refinements made for final review (October), such that untested approaches are not being implemented during the annual stock assessment itself.
 Technical research priorities include:

-- Highest priority: Maintaining consistency and coordination between MSE, and stock assessment data, modelling and methodology. - Highest priority: 'Leading' parameter estimation.
-Building on the improvements to estimation of M in the short AAF model in this assessment, focus should be on estimation of M in the short coastwide model. - Highest priority: Evaluation of estimating (Thorson 2019) rather than tuning (Francis 2011; Francis 2016) the level of observation and process error in order to achieve internal consistency and better propagate uncertainty within each individual assessment model.
-This could include tools like the 2d-autoregressive smoother for selectivity, the Dirichlet multinomial, Tweedie, and other features now implemented or in development in stock synthesis. - Continued refinement of the ensemble of models used in the stock assessment.
+- Highest priority: Maintaining consistency and coordination between MSE, and stock assessment data, modelling and methodology. - Highest priority: Exploration of state-space models for Pacific halibut allowing for direct estimation of the variance in time-varying processes. - Highest priority: Continued exploration into the estimation of M in the short coastwide model. - Continued refinement of the ensemble of models used in the stock assessment.
 This may include investigation of alternative approaches to modelling selectivity that would reduce relative down-weighting of certain data sources (see section above), evaluation of additional axis of uncertainty (e.g., steepness, as explored above), or others. - Exploration of methods for better including uncertainty in directed and non-directed discard mortalities in the assessment (now evaluated only via alternative mortality projection tables or model sensitivity tests) in order to better include these sources uncertainty in the decision table.
-These could include explicit discard/retention relationships, including uncertainty in discard mortality rates, and allow for some uncertainty directly in the magnitude of mortality for these sources.

-- Bayesian methods for fully integrating parameter uncertainty may provide improved uncertainty estimates within the models contributing to the assessment, and a more natural approach for combining the individual models in the ensemble (see section above). - Alternative model structures, including a growth-explicit statistical catch-at-age approach and a spatially explicit approach may provide avenues for future exploration.
+These could include explicit discard/retention relationships, including uncertainty in discard mortality rates, and allow for some uncertainty directly in the magnitude of mortality for these sources. - Bayesian methods for fully integrating parameter uncertainty may provide improved uncertainty estimates within the models contributing to the assessment, and a more natural approach for combining the individual models in the ensemble (see section above). - Alternative model structures, including a growth-explicit statistical catch-at-age approach and a spatially explicit approach may provide avenues for future exploration.
 Efforts to develop these approaches thus far have been challenging due to the technical complexity and data requirements of both.
 Previous reviews have indicated that such efforts may be more tractable in the context of operating models for the MSE, where conditioning to historical data may be much more easily achieved than fully fitting an assessment model to all data sources for use in tactical management decision making.